sifank/NexDome_Beaver/README.md

   - Move the dome to where you want park to be and click on 'Set To Current'
 - To Park or unPark the dome or goto Home, see the Main tab

+After settings the parameters above, go to Options tab and click Save in Configurations so that the parameters are used in future sessions.

 Shutter Tab
 -----------